SEND and Inclusion

 At Childwall Valley we recognise that children come to school with a variety of needs.
 Each child has the right to have those needs recognised and met.
 By recognising those needs and differentiating our resources and practice we aim to give all children access to the National Curriculum.

-If you have any concerns regarding Special Education Needs and Disabilities (SEND) please contact Mrs J Hoos or Mrs L Merrison.
+If you have any concerns regarding Special Education Needs and Disabilities (SEND) please contact Mrs L Merrison or Mrs Bibby

 Family Liaison Officer